MauricePham/Alien-Invasion/README.md

 ## Introduction

-Here is the game's picture
+Here is the game's picture,
 I also put in some of my own features for a better look at!
 Including the Moon, type of Alien, Ship, Background and so on...

 <p align="center">